-The optional FUSE-BOX feature protects the modular expansion joint and adjacent bridge structure from seismic damage.
-If a standard joint (without FUSE-BOX) closes more than geometrically allowed during an earthquake, the joint and bridge structure will be damaged or could even fail.
-The FUSE-BOX prevents such damage by enabling the joint's connection to the structure at one side to fail in a controlled, designed manner.
-Due to the inclination of its failure plane, the joint can slip back into its original position after an earthquake, enabling emergency vehicles to cross the bridge in the earthquake's aftermath.
+The Fuse-Box system has the same objective, namely to protect the joint and adjacent structure, but is based on a different design.
+The Fuse-Box prevents damage by enabling the joint's connection to the structure at one side to fail in a controlled, designed manner.
+Due to the inclination of its failure plane, the joint can slip back into its original position after an earthquake.

-The use of FUSE-BOX enables the design of a particular joint for exceptional load cases to be optimised, resulting in more economical solutions.
+The use of Fuse-Box enables the design of a particular joint for exceptional load cases to be optimized, resulting in more economical solutions.